View Current

 Shoring

-The use of timber, steel, or other structural material to support an excavation in order to prevent collapse so that construction can proceed.
+Timber, steel, or other structural material can support an excavation to prevent collapse so that construction can proceed.

 Tunnel

-An underground passage or opening that is approximately horizontal and commences at the surface of the ground or an excavation.
+An underground passage or opening that is approximately horizontal and commences at the ground's surface or an excavation.

 Trench